The AE1 and the AE2 Submarines - Australia's first submarines

-At the outbreak of the First World War the two submarines were sent from Sydney to German New Guinea with the Australian Naval & Military Expeditionary Force and helped to capture the German colony.
+At the outbreak of the First World War the two submarines were sent from Sydney to German New Guinea with the Australian Naval and Military Expeditionary Force to help capture the German colony.

 On 14 September, a day after the official German surrender of the colony, AE1, commanded by Lieutenant Commander Thomas Besant, left Rabaul harbour to patrol Cape Gazelle.
 It never returned.

 An initial search lasted two days, but no wreckage or oil slick was found.
 For 60 years AE1 was all but forgotten.
 From 1976 several searches were undertaken by various teams, but it remained missing until 20 December 2017, when the wreck was located off the Duke of York Island group.
 In April 2018 high-definition cameras helped produce a 3-D model of the wreck, allowing experts to study it and perhaps learn what happened.

 AE2 remained in the Rabaul area until 4 October, when it proceeded to Fiji to join other Australian and French ships.
 After three weeks the German threat had greatly diminished, and AE2 was ordered back to Sydney.
 In December it joined the second Australian Imperial Force troopship convoy heading from Albany, Western Australia, for Europe, and in February 1915 it joined a Royal Navy squadron operating in the Aegean Sea.